-I went to see a local exhibition, and ended up only being able to stay for all of a minute.
+I went to see a local exhibition a few days ago, and ended up only being able to stay for all of a minute.
 While I enjoy the activity of going to see a show or an exhibition, in and of itself – seeing what new and potentially inspiring works of art or other type of creativity has just been borne into being – I struggle with the inevitably social side of doing so.
 Even in a relatively quiet setting, if someone – even one other person – comes in, it changes the entire ambience for me.
 Indeed it’s even worse for me if it’s only one other person, because then it becomes a Potential Social Situation.
 You know, where it feels dangerously close to being a thing which feels like a thing you’re Doing Together, rather than simply Doing In The Same Place At The Same Time…

 In quite a few posts on this site I’ve made reference to the notion of missing out on something which I can never quite pin down.
 It just hovers over me, tormenting me in the form of the elusive Idea That Everyone Else Is Doing Some Amazing To Some Extent And Which You’re Kind Of A Big Loser And A Bit Of An Idiot For Not Doing Or Even Knowing About In the First Place.